anantd/mm-blog/_posts/2018-01-01-first-post_copy.md

 ---
-date: 2019-08-01
+date: 2019-08-05
-title: Initial commit
+title: Getting Started
 tags: [writing]
 categories: [blog]
-slug: initial-commit
+slug: getting-started
 ---

 Welcome!
 This is the first in what I hope will become a regular stream of posts and updates on my progression through the world of data science and machine learning.